Wolfram Language Paclet Repository

 Squeeze operator

-Create squeeze operator of default size with complex parameter 1+:
+Create a squeeze operator with complex parameter 1+ using the default size:

 Plot the non-zero amplitudes of the state: